+He was a recipient of a Fulbright Senior Fellowship and was Fulbright professor at the University of California (LA), Duke University and Georgetown University in 2018.
 He is Chair of the International Political Science Association research committee on Security, Conflict and Democratization and former President of the Pacific Islands Political Studies Association.
-He is an interdisciplinary scholar with expertise in sociology, anthropology, political science, development studies, economics, philosophy and history.
-With a PhD from the Institute of Development Studies (University of Sussex), he has published widely on development, conflict, political change, coups, social protection, elections, ethnicity, security, military, affirmative action, gender and nationalism.
+He has transdisciplinary across sociology, anthropology, political science, development studies, economics, philosophy and history.
+With a PhD from the Institute of Development Studies (University of Sussex), he has published widely on a range of issues Pacific societies and culture, indigenous knowledge, development, conflict, peace, political change, coups, memory activism, social solidarity economy, social protection, elections, ethnicity, security, military, affirmative action, COVID-19, social indexes, indigenous knowledge, climate security and nationalism.

 - Ratuva S. (2021) COVID-19, communal capital and the moral economy: Pacific Islands responses..
 Cultural Dynamics Special issue(Special Issue): 1-11-1-11.

 - Ratuva S. (2021) Epistemic siege: Neoliberalism and the commodification of knowledge (Forthcoming).
 1-200.

 - Ratuva S. (2021) Rethinking human security: COVID 19 and social solidarity economy in the Pacific.
 Development Bulletin 82(1) 1-10.

 - Ratuva S. (2021) Risks, identity and conflict: A global comparative study.
 Palgrave- Springer.
 1-250.